 Chronic stress and the immune system.

-Stress is a part of everyday life for most us,
+Stress is a part of everyday life for most of us,

 Stress can motivate you, but can also destroy you.
 Ongoing stress affects your immune system, impacting your physical and emotional well-being.